JSPlotly at School

 Suggestion:

-13 STEAM
+12 STEAM

-13.1 Context - Pottery wheel (EM13MAT101, EM13MAT403, EM13CNT204, EM13AR01, EM13AR02)
+12.1 Pottery vase (EM13MAT101, EM13MAT403, EM13CNT204, EM13AR01, EM13AR02)

 The platform also allows creations for integration in Science, Technology, Engineering, Arts, and Mathematics (STEAM).
-Here is an example of a simulation for ceramic turning and manual clay molding, which allows you to experiment with symmetrical and rounded shapes, such as vases, bowls, and pots, by adjusting some parameters and the trigonometric functions of the code.
+Here is an example of a simulation for ceramic turning and manual clay molding, which allows you to experiment with symmetrical and rounded shapes, such as vases, bowls, and pots, by adjusting some parameters and trigonometric functions in the code.

 1. Change the height of the vase, its shape, and its colors by editing the code in the specific fields.

-13.2 Context - Mini CAD (EM13MAT301, EM13MAT503, EM13MAT402)
+12.2 Mini CAD (EM13MAT301, EM13MAT503, EM13MAT402)

 1. Try changing the base, height, and curvature parameters of the code, also varying the sign of the values (positive, negative);